cmitsakopoulos/Paris-Saclay_Notes/Structural_Genomics/Project/Project.md

 Weight - Log likelihood*10 score for the feature;
 ORF - start/end positions where the first complete codon starts and the last codon ends.

+# WORKING

+## FEGENESH:

+- We observe that using the one and only available Wheat species as **parameter** for our genomic region, was the highest scoring; *Triticum aestivum*

+The pdf results are attached in the folder.